 - Chapter VI Paragraph 5

-On 25 September 2019 the Korean NCP completed an initial assessment accepting complaints against SK E&C and Korea Western Power, but rejecting the complaint against KEXIM.
+On 25 September 2019 the Korean NCP completed an initial assessment accepting complaints against SK E&C and Korea Western Power given their role in the dam’s design and implementation, but rejecting the complaint against KEXIM.

 The Korean NCP excluded KEXIM from the planned mediation process by concluding that the Guidelines are not applicable to KEXIM as the export credit agency is participating in the project as an Official Development Assistance (ODA) agency.
 The NCP referred to its own decision in the Jalaur Dam case in 2018 and explained that there is no precedent where an NCP found the Guidelines applicable to an ODA project.

-SK E&C and KOWEPO declined the NCP’s offer of good offices, however, and instead of proceeding with an investigation, the Korean NCP published a final statement on 30 July 2020, concluding the specific instance.
-It made the following recommendations to SK E&C and KOWEPO:
+Instead of proceeding with an investigation, on 30 July 2020 the Korean NCP published a final statement concluding the specific instance.
+It made the following recommendations to SK E&C and Korea Western Power; that they:

 (1) Establish a communication channel to discuss issues raised by the complainant;